 Yesterday I blogged about pesto.
-Today, I’d like to share one of my favorite pesto pasta dishes.
+Today, I’m sharing one of my favorite pesto pasta dishes.
 But first, I hope you’ll indulge me as I take a short trip down memory lane.

 When I was on a culinary trip in Italy back in 2009, we visited a small village called Taormina.
 Perched on a mountainside about 45 minutes from the Mt.
 Etna volcano, Taormina is a place of jaw-dropping beauty.
 From the ancient Greco-Roman theater to the Saracen castle, time seems to stand still in this little village, so removed from the world.